Codecademy/docs/content/python/concepts/strings/terms/istitle/istitle.md

 ---
 Title: '.istitle()'
-Description: 'Check if a string is in title case.'
+Description: 'Checks if a given string is in title case.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'